jyhi/www/index.md

 Hi!
 This is [Junde Yhi][about-me]'s personal website.

-This home page acts as a simple landing page of the website.
-More information can be retrieved from other Web pages on the website.
+This home page acts as a simple landing page for the website.
+More information can be retrieved from other pages.

 ## Quick Links